-Family members working at SEGRO, in the property industry or at related entities
+Family members/personal relationships with those working at SEGRO, its suppliers, customers, in the property industry or at related entities

-Some of us may have spouses or partners, Some of us may have spouses or partners, children, parents, siblings, or in-laws, other close relatives or friends, acquaintances or former colleagues who work for a competitor, supplier, customer of SEGRO.
-If this is the case, that relationship should be disclosed to the Executive Committee and recorded with the Group Legal team.
+Some of us may have spouses or partners, children, parents, siblings, or in-laws, other close relatives or friends, acquaintances or former colleagues who work for a competitor, supplier, customer of SEGRO.
+If this is the case, that relationship should be disclosed and recorded with the Group Legal team and noted to the Executive Committee where appropriate.
 If your partner or a close relative or friend/acquaintance holds an executive or decision-making position with a client or supplier, you should not be involved in any dealings with that particular client or supplier.

-If you have a family or personal relationship with someone who also works at SEGRO, and there is a risk of a conflict of interest arising, please discuss this with your line manager or with the

-Group Legal team.
-If you have a direct or indirect reporting line relationship with a family member or someone with whom you have an intimate relationship, this should be reported to the Group Legal team.
+If you have a family, personal or intimate relationship with someone who also works at SEGRO, please discuss this with your line manager or with the Group Legal team.
+If you have a direct or indirect reporting line relationship with a family member or someone with whom you have a personal or intimate relationship, this should be reported to the Group Legal team.

 Please note that whilst at SEGRO you should not be purchasing goods or services in a personal capacity from any SEGRO competitors, suppliers, customers or related parties.
 This includes employing SEGRO approved contractors to carry out work for you privately.
 Clearly, some of our suppliers are 'household names' and we would not seek to include these in the prohibition.
-If you are unsure as to whether a potential conflict situation or relationship may involve, or involves an actual or potential conflict of interest, you should report it to your line manager or the Group Legal team and ask for guidance.
+If a potential conflict situation or relationship may involve, or involves an actual or potential conflict of interest, you should report it to your line manager or the Group Legal team and ask for guidance.